costiash/TensorFlow-Advanced-Techniques/README.md

 # TensorFlow-Advanced-Techniques
-In this reposetory I will upload assignments that I have found interesting from the "TensorFlow: Advanced Techniques" specialization that is offered by Deeplearning.AI on Coursera.
+In this repository, I'll post assignments from Deeplearning.AI's <a href="https://www.coursera.org/specializations/tensorflow-advanced-techniques">"TensorFlow: Advanced Techniques"</a>

+specialization on Coursera that I found interesting.